CyrilCermak/modular_architecture_on_ios/README.md

 ## Compiler Architecture

-To fully understand swift's compiler architecture and its process, let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples based on it.
+To fully understand swift’s compiler architecture and its process, let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples based on it.